enter-haken/scripts/readme.md

 **one hour** when the rate limit is reached.

 When you put the script directory into your path, you can execute it from everywhere within the filesystem.
+In my case, I have created an symbolic link `clone_or_pull`, which is in my path.

-    $ ./clone_or_pull.py -u enter-haken
+    $ clone_or_pull -u enter-haken

-When you have a folder like `~/src/other/github` and you like to do a clone or pull for all subdirectories you can use a small script like
+When you have a folder like `~/src/other/complete` and you like to do a clone or pull for all subdirectories you can use a small script like `update_other_repos.sh` as seen below, to update multiple users.

+# update_other_repos.sh

+Executes a `clone_or_pull.py` for every subdirectory within the current path.
+The result is written to `/tmp/clone_or_pull.log`.

     #!/bin/bash